UA-SRC-data/srpdio/src/patterns/README.md

 - TODO: acs5 - variables from the US Census based American Community Survey

-Non DOSDP modules are generated using robot.
+Non-DOSDP modules are generated using robot.
 Their source CSVs and output OWL files are also in ../modules.

-Import modules are in ../source/imports.
+Import modules (subsets of terms from other ontologies) are in ../source/imports.